Brother Industries: History

 Brother's history began in 1908 when it was originally called Yasui Sewing Machine Co in Nagoya, Japan.
 The company name derives from an early sewing machine model, the Brother, which itself was named for the Yasui brothers, Masayoshi and Jitsuichi.
 In 1954 it entered the home and studio knitting machine market.
-In 1955, Brother International Corporation (US) was established as their first overseas sales affiliate.
+In 1955, Brother International Corporation (US) was established as its first overseas sales affiliate.
 In 1958 a European regional sales company was established in Dublin.
 The corporate name was changed to Brother Industries, Ltd. in 1962.
 Brother entered the printer market during its long association with Centronics.

 In 1968, the company moved its UK headquarters to Audenshaw, Manchester, after acquiring the Jones Sewing Machine Company, a long-established British sewing machine maker.

 In March 2005, "Brother Communication Space" (now the Brother Museum), a corporate museum that also serves as a public relations facility, opened in Nagoya.

 In December 2011, Brother diversified its offerings by acquiring Nefsis, an innovator in web-based remote collaboration and conferencing software.